Cubical approximation for directed topology I: Conventions

 the unique minimal subobject $b''\subset b$ such that $a\subset Fb''$. \end{defn}

 We wish to formalize the observation that supports of small objects are small.
-We recall definitions of \textit{connected} and \textit{projective} objects in a general category in Appendix \S\ref{sec:subobjects}.
+Fix a category $\GENERIC$.
+A $\GENERIC$-object $c$ is \textit{connected} if $c$ is not initial and the functor $\GENERIC(c,-)$ from $\GENERIC$ to the category of sets and functions preserves coproducts and \textit{projective} if $\GENERIC(c,\epsilon):\GENERIC(c,x)\ra\GENERIC(c,y)$ is surjective for each epi $\epsilon:x\ra y$.
+We call a $\GENERIC$-object $c$ \textit{atomic} if $c$ is the codomain of an epi in $\GENERIC$ from a projective connected $\GENERIC$-object.
+The atomic objects in the category $\SETS$ of sets and functions are the singletons, the atomic objects in the categories $\PRESHEAVES\DEL$ and $\PRESHEAVES\BOX$ of simplicial sets and cubical sets are those simplicial sets and cubical sets of the form $\langle\sigma\rangle$.
 Our motivating examples for connected and projective objects are representable simplicial sets, representable cubical sets, and singleton spaces.

 \begin{defn} An object $a$ in a category $\GENERIC$ is \textit{atomic} if there exists an epi

 in $\GENERIC$ with $p$ connected and projective. \end{defn}